rnchg/Apt/README.en-US.md

 | English | [中文](README.zh-CN.md) |

 # AI Productivity Tools
 Free and open source, improve user productivity, and protect privacy and data security.
-Provide efficient and convenient AI solutions, including but not limited to: built-in local exclusive ChatGPT, Phi, DeepSeek, one-click batch intelligent processing of images, videos, audio, etc.
+Provide efficient and convenient AI solutions, including but not limited to: built-in local exclusive ChatGPT, DeepSeek, one-click batch intelligent processing of images, videos, audio, etc.

 ## Main Features
 - **Free and open source**: free to use, open source code, users can view and modify it by themselves.